Add Text to Shapes in Publisher – Instructions

 Add Text to Shapes in Publisher: Video Lesson

 The following video lesson, titled “Adding Text to Shapes,” shows you how to add text to shapes in Publisher.
-This lesson is from our complete Publisher training, titled “Mastering Publisher Made Easy v.2016.2013.”
+This lesson is from our complete Publisher tutorial, titled “Mastering Publisher Made Easy v.2019 and 365.”